Ultimate Frisbee Club Constitution

 Section 6: Appeal of Removal of Officers

-To appeal the removal from office, an officer will have 2 weeks to submit a request for review.
-If don't, the members of the club will meet with the officer in question and discuss the reason for their removal.
-After the meeting, if ½ the persons in attendance vote to keep the officer removed, they will stay removed and will no longer be allowed to be an officer for the CSB Ultimate Frisbee Club.
+To appeal the removal from office and officer will have 2 weeks to submit a request for review.
+If done, the members of the club will meet with the officer in questions and discuss the reason for their removal.
+After the meeting if ½ the persons in attendance vote to keep the officer removed they will stay removed and will no longer be allowed to be an officer for the CSB/SJU Ultimate Frisbee Club.

 Article IV: Elections

 A member of the Ultimate Frisbee Club may be nominated to be an officer if he/she nominates his/herself.
 They must do this at the end of the year when the official end of the year meeting takes place.

 The elections of officers will be held at the end of every school year for the next year. (i.e. the elections for 2008-2009 will be held at the end of the 2007-2008 school year).
 The elections will be done at a club meeting held by the president.
 In order to hold elections 2/3 of the club members must be present in order to vote.
 A secret ballet will be held and counted at the meeting to elect the new officers.
 The new officers will be announced at the meeting and will become active officers at the end of the current school year.

 If an officer is removed from office the Ultimate Frisbee Club will hold and emergency election that day and elect a new officer that day.
 If no member can be elected the club president will either name the new officer or will take on the duties of the officer until one can be found.
 The election process will be similar to hose outline in section 2.

 Article V: Advisor

 The Ultimate Frisbee Club will choose advisors at the discretion of the president.
 The president will choose an advisor based on what the club needs that year to run the smoothest.